phuoctrung96/Sardine-Dashboard/frontend/README.md

 - Don't overuse `as`.
 You should use [type guards and type predicates](https://www.typescriptlang.org/docs/handbook/advanced-types.html#using-type-predicates).
 It is fine to use `as` in type guard functions.
 - Don't hard code svg in codebase, hard to maintain.
 Create as standalone file and import it.
+- Don't overuse if/else.
+You should use State pattern or Strategy pattern.

 ### CSS and styling